fly1008/UnRealVR/README.md

 # UnRealVR
-VR projects using Unreal Engine. this repo has its origins in the maasters thesis of Christof Suffel.
+VR projects using Unreal Engine. this repo has its origins in the masters thesis of Christoph Suffel.